ChordPro/chordpro/docs/content/ChordPro-Reference-Implementation.md

 Traditionally a command line program, `chord` was not a trivial tool for users of Windows based systems.
 ChordPro adds WxChordPro, a GUI version of the program.

+## What is missing?

+There are just a few features that ChordPro does not, and will not, support:

+* The notion of ‘easy’ and ‘hard’ chords.
+The [[chord|Directives chord]] directive can be used if you want diagrams for specific chords.

+* Logical pages, i.e. 2-up and 4-up printing.
+PDF viewers and print tools can do that for you.

 ### More information

 * [[Installation|ChordPro Installation]]